A Complete Guide to Book Cheap Flights from Belfast to Edinburgh and Save Money on Trip.com

 • How many flights are there per week from Belfast to Edinburgh?

-• When are flight tickets from Belfast (BFS) to Edinburgh (EDI) the cheapest?
+• When is the best time to book a flight from Belfast to Edinburgh to get the best price?

 The cheapest months to fly from Belfast to Edinburgh is September, when demand for travel is lower.

-• Which upcoming date is cheapest to fly from Belfast to Edinburgh on?
+• Which upcoming date is the cheapest for flights from Belfast to Edinburgh?

-After crunching the numbers on our November flight calendar, it's currently cheapest to fly from Belfast to Edinburgh on November 2, 2025 with easyJet, with prices starting at £25.
+After crunching the numbers on our July flight calendar, it's currently cheapest to fly from Belfast to Edinburgh on July 11, 2026 with Ryanair UK, with prices starting at PHP 2,097.

-• Which airports can I fly to for Edinburgh from Belfast?
+• Which airports can I fly through when travelling to Edinburgh from Belfast?

 You can land at any one of the following hubs in Edinburgh, with Belfast International Airport to Edinburgh Airport (BFS-EDI) is by far the most common option on this route: Edinburgh Airport (EDI).

-• Is there any time difference between Belfast and Edinburgh?
+• What is the time difference between Belfast and Edinburgh?

 The time difference between Edinburgh and Belfast is 0h.

-• How do I change or cancel my ticket from Belfast to Edinburgh?
+• How can I change or cancel my flight ticket from Belfast to Edinburgh?

 Tickets can only be changed or cancelled if permitted by airline policy.
 To submit a change or cancellation request, go to the flight bookings page, select the option to change or cancel your booking, choose the relevant passengers and segment, and submit a request.
 Please note that additional charges may apply according to the airline ticket policy.
 However, if the flight has been rescheduled and you would like to change or cancel your ticket, you can submit an involuntary cancellation request.
 For more details about change and cancellation policies, please check the customer support pages.